PlatONnetwork/docs/docs/JS-SDK.md

 * `logIndex` - `Number`: Integer of the event index position in the block.
 * `transactionIndex` - `Number`: Integer of the transaction’s index position, the event was created in.
 * `transactionHash` 32 Bytes - `String`: Hash of the transaction this event was created in.
-* `blockHash` 32 Bytes - `String`: Hash of the block where this event was created in. null when its still pending.
+* `blockHash` 32 Bytes - `String`: Hash of the block where this event was created in. null when it's still pending.
-* `blockNumber` - `Number`: The block number where this log was created in. null when still pending.
+* `blockNumber` - `Number`: The block number where this log was created in. null when it's still pending.

 Example: